PeterSHL/SurfaceBook-AutoHotkey/README.md

 **Notes**
 * Fn + Del / Backspace is screen brightness by default so I didn’t bother adding that.
 * You might want to disable default three finger and four finger taps in touchpad settings so it doesn’t turn on Cortana.
-* Suggestions are welcome :D Have a good day!

-##Future Updates
-* Four Finger Tap = Max and Min active window depending on its state.
-* Four Finger Left Swipe = Snap active window to the left.
-* Four Finger Right Swipe = Snap active window to the right.